 There are few options available for a patient with a ventral hernia.

-- 2. The second approach is a laparoscopic ventral hernia repair.
-In this approach, a laparoscope (a tiny telescope with a television camera attached) is inserted through a cannula (a small hollow tube).
+2. The second approach is a laparoscopic ventral hernia repair in Orange County, CA. In this approach, a laparoscope (a tiny telescope with a television camera attached) is inserted through a cannula (a small hollow tube).

 WHAT SHOULD I EXPECT THE DAY OF SURGERY?